8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "I'm joking.
 No one would hurt a cat on Abydos; it's your strange planet, not mine."

 She shook her head.
 "I won't ask why you know random things like that.
-That's not what you were reading before, is it?"
+That's not what you were reading just now, is it?"

 "Can't figure out what to call him?" she said knowingly.